kmewrd/kmewrd/README.md

 Hello, I'm Kim! 👋🏼

-I'm a creative software engineer with a background in marketing and non-profits.
+I'm a creative software engineer with a background in non-profit marketing.

 ### Contact:
 <a href="mailto:kmewrd@gmail.com">